-Checking power tilt system
+Checking power trim and tilt system

 - Never get under the lower unit while it is tilted, even when the tilt support knob is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - Check the power tilt unit for any sign of oil leaks.
+Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted.

+• Be sure no one is near the outboard motor before performing this check.

-- 1. Tilt rod - (2) Operate each of the power tilt switches to check that all switches work.
+- (1) Check the power trim and tilt unit for any sign of oil leaks. - (2) Operate each of the power trim and tilt switches to check that all switches work. - (3) Tilt the outboard motor up and check that the trim and tilt rod is pushed out completely.

-- (3) Tilt the outboard motor up and check that the tilt rod is pushed out completely. - (4) Check that the tilt rod is free of corrosion or other flaws. - (5) Tilt the outboard motor down.
-Check that the tilt rod operates smoothly.
+- 1. Trim and tilt rod - (4) Check that the trim and tilt rod is free of corrosion or other flaws. - (5) Tilt the outboard motor down.
+Check that the trim and tilt rod operates smoothly.